elixir-lang/elixir/lib/elixir/pages/anti-patterns/code-anti-patterns.md

 end
 ```

-While the example above is small and does not configure an anti-pattern, it is an example of mixed extraction and pattern matching.
+While the example above is small and does not constitute an anti-pattern, it is an example of mixed extraction and pattern matching.
 A situation where `drive/1` was more complex, having many more clauses, arguments, and extractions, would make it hard to know at a glance which variables are used for pattern/guards and which ones are not.

 #### Refactoring